xop61/xop61/README.md

 And the main point is I am a designer.
 I can make cool and clean designs for you and your users.

   <img align="right" alt="GIF" src="https://miro.medium.com/max/1360/1*zVnWJtyGOX_kUIDm6ccCfQ.gif" width="500" height="320" />

-- 💼 any freelance work? do reach, [email](mailto:emilzoronjicdevelopment@gmail.com) :)
-- 💬 ask me about anything, I am happy to help;

 **languages and tools:**